jwald1/stimulus-tabs/README.md

 There are four getters which you can use (in a callback for example)

-1. `selectedTabContent` returns the selected tab's content element (the target)
+1. `selectedContent` returns the selected tab's content element (the target)
 2. `selectedTab` returns the selected tab element (button for example)
-3. `previousSelectedTabContent` previous returns the selected tab's content element (the target)
+3. `previousContent` previous returns the selected tab's content element (the target)
-4. `previousSelectedTab` returns the previous selected tab element (button for example)
+4. `previousTab` returns the previous tab element (button for example)

 ### callback